 If you have visited our blog before, you probably have a good understanding of the benefits of online communities – such as increasing brand loyalty through customer support, increasing productivity, and more.
-But, there is another huge benefit that tends to be overlooked when considering starting an online community – Search Engine Optimization (SEO).
+But there is another huge benefit that tends to be overlooked when considering starting an online community – how it can boost rankings for search engine optimization (SEO).

-SEO is a methodology of strategies, techniques, and tactics used to increase the number of visitors to a website by obtaining a high-ranking placement in the search results page of a search engine (SERP) – including Google, Bing, and Yahoo, among others.
+SEO is a methodology of strategies, techniques, and tactics used to increase the number of visitors to a website by obtaining a high-ranking placement in the search results page of a search engine (SERP) – including Google, Bing, and Yahoo.
 SEO is big business.
-Companies pay good money for advertisements and expert employees to boost their rankings.
+Companies pay for advertisements and expert employees to boost their rankings.
 When SEO is done right, it results in increased website visibility and traffic that directly converts to more leads and a higher probability of more customers.

-So, let’s dive into how your online community can turbocharge your SEO rankings and boost the productivity of your marketing team.
+So, let’s dive into how your online community can turbocharge your SEO rankings.

 1. More (Relevant) Content

 Content is king!
-Many items affect SEO, but Moz, Michigan Tech and several other industry leaders agree that relevant content is a major driver in SEO rankings.
+Many items affect SEO, but Moz and several other industry leaders agree that relevant content is a major driver in SEO rankings, as long as you don’t try to game it.
 And since your users are creating the content, the overwhelming majority of new content will be relevant.